 Step 5: Notification of Financial Aid Award Letter

 After all documents are submitted, your financial aid file will be reviewed for awarding purposes.
 Once awarding is complete, an award letter will be posted on your WebAdvisor account.
-If a student is ineligible for financial aid, a letter will be mailed.
-(Please ensure that your mailing address on our files is current.)
-There are two (2) disbursement dates scheduled for each semester.
+If a student is ineligible for Federal financial aid, a letter will be emailed.
+(Please ensure that your email address on our files is current.)
+There are two (2) major disbursement dates scheduled for each semester.

 Step 6: Direct Student Loan Program

-For students who want to apply for a Direct Loan, students must attend a loan workshop.
-Loans can only be certified if the student is enrolled in a minimum of 6 units, has met Standard Academic Progress, has completed their financial aid file, is not in default, and are not required to return federal grant funds.
+For students who want to apply for a Federal Direct Loan, students must complete Loan Entrance Counseling at www.studentloans.gov Loans can only be certified if the student as completed a minimum of 6 units and has met Standard Academic Progress.
+The student must also have a completed financial aid file, is not in loan default, and are not required to return federal grant funds.

 Step 7: You Must Renew for Financial Aid Each Year

-Every academic year you must renew your financial aid application (FAFSA) to continue receiving aid for the next academic year.
-Continuing financial aid students who provide an email address should receive a renewal reminder via email from FAFSA by the end of January.
-The quickest way to renew is to renew online at www.fafsa.ed.gov.
-Students who need a paper FAFSA will need to contact the Federal Student Aid Programs at 1-800-433-3243 to request the paper FAFSA.
+Every academic year students must renew their financial aid application (FAFSA) to continue receiving aid for the next academic year.
+Continuing financial aid students will receive a renewal reminder via email from the FAFSA processing center by the end of January instructing you to go to www.fafsa.ed.gov to renew your application.

 Need and Budget

-Most financial aid awards are based on demonstrated financial need, which is the difference between the cost of attendance and the expected family contribution (e.g., Cost of Attendance - Expected Family Contribution = Need).
-Contribution is determined from the information reported on the FAFSA and is verified by a Federal Income Tax Return (1040/1040A/1040EZ) and agencies providing non-taxable income to the family.
+Most financial aid awards are based on demonstrated financial need, which is the difference between the cost of attendance and the EFC (Expected Family Contribution) (e.g., Cost of Attendance - EFC = Need).
+The EFC is determined from the information reported on the FAFSA and is verified by a Federal Income Tax Return and agencies providing non-taxable income to the family.
 All awards are subject to availability of funds.